IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

           literal: "StandardVolumePolicy"
     ```
     This example checks if the storage request of a PersistentVolumeClaim is greater than 10Gi and sets a specific volume policy accordingly.

+3. Advanced Expression Evaluation
+    Complex conditions can be created using logical operators (`and`, `or`, `not`).
+These operators take a list of sub-expressions.

+    - **`and`**: All sub-expressions must be true.
+    - **`or`**: At least one sub-expression must be true.
+    - **`not`**: Negates the truth value of a sub-expression.

+    **Examples:**

+    ```yaml
+    templatingValueFrom:
+    conditional:
+      expression:
+        and:
+          - equal:
+              left:
+                objectRef:
+                  apiVersion: v1
+                  kind: ConfigMap
+                  name: cluster-info
+                  path: .data.environment
+              right:
+                literal: "production"
+          - notEqual:
+              left:
+                objectRef:
+                  apiVersion: v1
+                  kind: ConfigMap
+                  name: cluster-info
+                  path: .data.region
+              right:
+                literal: "dev-region"
+      then:
+        literal: "3"  # replicas value for production in non-dev regions
+      else:
+        literal: "1"  # replicas value for other environments
+    ```
+    This example sets the number of replicas to 3 only if the environment is "production" AND the region is not "dev-region".
+Otherwise, it defaults to 1 replica.

 4. Kubernetes resource quantities
     The system intelligently handles resource quantity comparisons, automatically parsing Kubernetes resource notation: